LGBTQ+ Family Building

-IVF (in-vitro fertilization) involves both partners being tested and taking medication in order to boost their fertility.
+IVF (in-vitro fertilization) involves taking injectable medications in order to boost the number of mature eggs grown that month.
 The partner who is donating the eggs will also undergo a surgical procedure to retrieve the eggs.
 The eggs will be fertilized with the donor sperm and once they have matured, the embryos are able to be tested and frozen and then transferred into the uterus of the partner who will carry the pregnancy and give birth.

-In some cases, lesbian couples may need to use donor eggs for conception, due to the absence of ovaries or the inability to produce feasible eggs.
+In some cases, couples may need to use donor eggs for conception, due to the absence of ovaries or the inability to produce viable eggs.
 Donors may include family members, friends, or an anonymous donor.

-Men who desire to have children will need an egg donor, as well as a surrogate to carry the pregnancy.
+Men who desire to have children without a partner that produces eggs, will need an egg donor as well as a gestational carrier to carry the pregnancy.
 A semen analysis will be performed to test motility, volume, concentration, and morphology, for the partner wishing to utilize his sperm.

 The couple or individual will select an egg donor, through one of our credible egg donation agencies.
 Egg donors can also include family members, if medically appropriate.
 Once the couple has established a gestational carrier and egg donor, one or both male partners will provide semen samples to be used in the fertilization of the donated eggs.